CityPulse/CityDashboard/README.md

 ## Contributers

-The GDI component was developed as part of the EU project CityPulse.
+The City Dashboard was developed as part of the EU project CityPulse.
 The consortium member Siemens provided the main contributions for this component.

 ## Authors